How The Peregrine Fund is helping

-Sharp-shinned Hawks are found throughout North America, Central America, and South America, as well as some Caribbean islands.
-In the northern extent of the range, some migrate as far south as Panama in the winter, while others simply migrate to lower elevations.
+Sharp-shinned Hawks are found throughout North America, Central America, and South America, as well as some Caribbean islands such as Dominican Republic and Puerto Rico.
+As you might expect, individuals that live in the northernmost part of the range face much harsher winters than individuals living south.
+To compensate for this, some of these hawks will migrate during the colder, winter months.
+Some travel as far south as Panama, while others simply move to lower elevations.

 Up to 90 percent of their diet consists of small birds, but they also may take small mammals, frogs, lizards, and insects.
 They rely on the element of surprise to locate their prey and use a short burst of flight to chase it down.
 They are adept at flying through thick vegetation, which they use as cover when pursuing prey.